dmuth/cat-crawler/README.md

 A webcrawler I'm writing in Google Go that I can use to find and download cat pictures.

-### Current status

-**Sorta working**

-Images are now downloaded and saved in the downloads/ directory, though rather indiscriminately.

-I'll work on alt and title tag searching next.

-### TODO

-- Create image crawler
-  - Add search capability to alt and title tags
-- Rate limiting by domain in URL crawler
-	- I could have an array of key=domain, value=count and a goroutine that decrements count regularly
-		- Could get a bit crazy on the memory, though!
-- Write instrumentation to detect how many goroutines are active/idle
-	- GoStatStart(key)
-	- GoStatStop(key)
-	- go GoStatDump(interval)

 ### Installation

 - Make sure your golib is set up properly: